meriadec/react-mortal/README.md

 `portalProps` {Object} : Those props will be passed to the react-portal

+`onHide` {Function} : Callback called when close animation has been finished

 ## Full example

 Example, to create a open/close animated modal: